Sonic X-treme: Prototypes and recreations

 For years, little content from X-treme was released beyond promotional screenshots.
+Fahs wrote in 2008 that most X-treme developers were unwilling to discuss the game, as "the ordeal remain[ed] a painful memory of unimaginable stress, pressure, and ultimate disappointment".
 In 2006, a copy of an early test engine was sold at auction for US$2500 to an anonymous collector.
 An animated GIF image of gameplay was released, and after a fundraising project by the "Assemblergames" website community purchased the disc from the collector, the disk image was leaked on July 17, 2007.
 Senn created a website with development history including early footage, a playable character named Tiara, and concept music.
 Senn considered finishing X-treme himself and used some of its concepts in a Sonic fangame, though his plans never materialized.

-In February 2015, the fansite Sonic Retro obtained the X-treme source code and created a playable build, featuring the level shown in the E3 1996 demo.
-Reviewing the build, Hardcore Gamer writers described it as rough but inventive, lacking speed but retaining the spirit of Sonic's design.
-They felt it could have been a solid direction for the franchise and a boost for the Saturn had it been completed.
-A Sonic Retro user began developing a homebrew Saturn game based on X-treme, Sonic Z-treme, in March 2017, and released a build in September 2018.
-Eurogamer described Z-treme as combining X-treme-style ideas and levels with new concepts from the developer, and said it was an impressive effort.
+In February 2015, a fan obtained X-treme source code and released a playable build, featuring the level shown in the E3 1996 demo.
+Hardcore Gamer described it as rough but inventive, lacking speed but retaining the spirit of Sonic's design.
+They felt it could have been a good direction for the franchise and a boost for the Saturn had it been completed.
+In March 2017, another fan began developing a homebrew Saturn game based on X-treme, Sonic Z-treme, and released a build in September 2018.
+Eurogamer said it was an impressive effort that combined X-treme-style ideas and levels with new concepts.
+At the end of 2022, another homebrew rendition of Sonic X-Treme was released by a fan named Voxel, all levels from the game that have been leaked over the years are playable.